DeviaVir/coinfalcon-node/README.md

 ## Getting Started

 First you need to sign-up for a [Coinfalcon](https://coinfalcon.com/sign_up) account and obtain your unique **API Key** and **API Secret**.
 You will find both under [API](https://coinfalcon.com/settings/applications).
 Once you have set up your account, you can start using Coinfalcon's API client in your applications.
+You can find all API calls and parameters on [Coinfalcon's API documentation page](https://docs.coinfalcon.com/).

 ## Example requests